-I don’t think there are meanings floating around in the universe waiting for us to find but I do think that there are activities that are important to humans that aren’t important to other animals.
+I don’t think there are meanings floating around in the universe waiting for us to come across and pick up but I do think that there are activities that are important to humans that aren’t important to other animals.
 These activities are weird spin-offs from our primary needs and desires.
-They include things like writing books, scoring goals and furthering the cause of your preferred religion among other things.
+They include things like writing books, scoring goals in football matches and furthering the cause of your preferred religion, among other things.

 These secondary goals are often novel ways of impressing the opposite sex and thus, if you’re lucky, mating.
 One man wants to be a second Shakespeare while another wants to score the winning goal at Wembley but both are driven by the same instinct to impress girls.
 They are just variations on the strutting peacock and the chest-beating gorilla.

-Strangely, these new, non-primary goals can come to loom so large in a person’s life that they come to dwarf the original goal of passing on your genes.
-Then people do such odd things as deciding not to have children but instead to follow their career or dedicate themselves to some other interest.
+Strangely, these new, non-primary goals can loom so large in a person’s life that they replace the original goal of passing on one’s genes.
+Then people do odd things like deciding not to have children and instead to follow their career or dedicate themselves to some other interest.

-In a way this is cheating our genes.
-They built our brains so as to give us some autonomy over our basic instincts.
+In a way this is cheating their genes.
+Genes built our brains so as to give us some autonomy over our basic instincts.
 They hoped that a big brain would help humans survive long enough to have children and thus produce more copies of their genes.
-However, some humans use their big brains to thwart the plans of their genes.
-That’s impressive but a bit ungrateful.
+It is therefore unfortunate for genes that some humans use the big brains they have been gifted with to thwart the plans of their genes.
+That’s pretty impressive but at the same time horribly ungrateful.

 Still, this may be a temporary blip.
-After all, those who choose to read, write and do arithmetic rather than have children will leave fewer descendants than those who more interested in just eating, sleeping and reproducing.
+After all, those who choose to read, write and do arithmetic rather than have children will leave fewer descendants than those who prefer to eat, sleep and reproduce.
 The fine art of wooing the opposite sex as an end in itself will die out.

 Anyway, whether you have secondary or primary aspirations, as long as they seem meaningful and important to you you will probably be content and fulfilled enough.
-Unless, that is, you are unfortunate enough to wake up one day and wonder if your all your books and your childlessness really was what you wanted after all.
-Maybe you only thought you wanted them because of the modern western liberal bubble you grew up in.
-Once you step outside that bubble then your life might look a bit sterile and pointless.
-Unfortunately it will then probably be too late to do anything about it.
-So, better to just continue lying to yourself that your commitment-free life is just what you wanted.
+Unless, that is, you wake up one day and wonder if all your book-learnin’ and childlessness were really what you wanted after all.
+Maybe you only thought you wanted them because that was fashionable in your 20th century western liberal bubble.
+Once you step outside that bubble such a life can start to look sterile and pointless.
+Unfortunately it will then be too late to do anything about it.
+So, perhaps better not to question in the first place whether your commitment-free life was really what you wanted after all.